ghrcosta/planning-poker/README.md

 # planning-poker

-Planning poker tool made as a small, personal project to learn more about GCP, Kotlin and other technologies.
-Each directory is a separate project using different technologies.
+Different implementations of a planning poker tool, made as small, personal projects to learn more about GCP, Kotlin and other technologies.